Tishomingo

+Tishomingo (from Tishominko') (c.
+1758 – c.
+1837) was an early 19th-century Chickasaw leader and the namesake of Tishomingo County, Mississippi.

 Early life and military service

-Tishomingo was born c.
-1735 in British America (present-day Mississippi).
-He served with U.S. Army Major-General Anthony Wayne against the Shawnee in Northwest Territory and received a silver medal from President George Washington.
-He led by example and was respected for his honesty and high moral standards, serving with distinction at Fallen Timbers, in the Red Stick War with the Creeks, and the War of 1812.
-During the War of 1812, he served under future president Andrew Jackson.
+Tishomingo was born around 1758 in the Chickasaw Nation (present-day Mississippi).
+He served with United States Army Major-General Anthony Wayne against the Shawnee in Northwest Territory and received a silver medal from President George Washington.
+He led by example and was respected for his honesty and high moral standards, serving with distinction at Fallen Timbers and the Red Stick War with the Creeks.
+During the War of 1812, he served under Major-General Andrew Jackson.

 Later life and the "Trail of Tears"

 After the War of 1812, Tishomingo retired to his farm until white settlers came onto his land.
 He traveled to Philadelphia and Washington, D.C., and was a principal signatory of the treaties of 1816 and 1818 as well as the 1832 Treaty of Pontotoc.
 In 1837, a final treaty forced him and his family to relocate to Indian Territory.

 Chief Tishomingo was reported to have had a kidney stone operation March 25, 1821, in Columbus, Mississippi performed by Dr. Henderson and Dr. Barry.
 The article stated, "...the patient is supposed to be in his 63d year..."
 This would place his birth approximately in the year 1758.